 As far as embroidering, and what stitches to use, it really depends on your project.
 If you’re doing something large, like a pillow case or sheets, or something medium-sized like a guest towel, you could outline the letter and fill in with tiny seed stitches, then satin stitch the flower petals and leaves, which would give a nice, light effect, and good contrast in texture and so forth.
 If you’re doing something small, like a hanky, I’d probably go with overcast (barely padded, if at all) satin stitch.
 For hankies, the monogram needs to be pretty small, so in reducing this, I think you’d get to the point where you wouldn’t have double lines on some parts of the letter.
 I think overcasting would work well in areas like that.

 If anyone’s positively antsy for a specific letter, let me know!
 I’ll skip ahead.

 For more monogram patterns, please visit my Index of Monograms for Hand Embroidery.

 Favorite Monograms – PDF Collection

-This complete alphabet is available in PDF format in Favorite Monograms, a collection of 16 monogram alphabets perfect for hand embroidery and other crafts.
+You’ll find this complete alphabet – along with 15 other decorative alphabets – all in one place in Favorite Monograms, a downloadable PDF collection of 16 monogram alphabets perfect for hand embroidery and other crafts.

 In the photo above, you can see samples of each alphabet available in Favorite Monograms.